 David’s Tea has more than 75 stores across Canada and the USA offering more than 150 types of tea to its consumers.
 Also, David’s tea proposes limited edition tea offers to the customers in order to keep the business interesting and thriving.
 David’s tea has a funding of $13 million since the past years and continues to expand its business all over the USA.

-Tealet is one of the most eccentric tea startups initiated by Founder, Elyse Petersen and Cofounder, Jane Gonsowski which deals in bringing tea from the fields to the cups of enthusiastic tea drinkers.
-This tea startup has become one of the most successful and unique startups of its kind which not only provides the wide range of tea from 8 different countries but also yields the consumers with a farm to cup experience of their favourite tea.
+Tealet is one of the most eccentric tea startups initiated by Founder, Elyse Petersen and Co-founder, Jane Gonsowski which deals in bringing tea from the fields to the cups of enthusiastic tea drinkers.
+This tea startup has become one of the most successful and unique startups of its kind which not only provides the wide range of tea from 8 different countries but also yields the consumers with a farm to cup experience of their favorite tea.
 The online commercial based startup has helped the small time farmers from the third world countries to grow financially as entrepreneurs and has enhanced the tea business to new heights.
 Tealet has a funding of approximately $ 200,000 since 2014 which is rapidly growing.

 9. Lemon City Tea